Gun Violence Prevention

 Engaging Congregations of the Diocese in Gun Violence Prevention

 Gun violence takes the lives of 85 people every single day in this country.
 Our faith traditions, sacred texts and baptismal covenant all call on us to engage in peacemaking, and in actions that honor the worth and dignity of every human being.
 This epidemic of gun violence calls out for bold and faithful action.
-The Diocese of Los Angeles and the Program Group on Peace and Justice provide these resources to engage individuals and parishes in sustained action to help prevent all forms of gun violence: crimes, suicides, domestic violence situations, and unintentional shootings.
+The Diocese of Los Angeles provides these resources to engage individuals and parishes in sustained action to help prevent all forms of gun violence: crimes, suicides, domestic violence situations, and unintentional shootings.

 (1) to encourage and support the many people, congregations and groups in the Episcopal Diocese of Los Angeles to work for peace and justice (we do this by providing resources, networking opportunities, and information);